 Red TapePopocatépetl has been closed to climbing (and for good reason!) since December 1994!

-When To ClimbWhen it is again safe to climb the best months are November through March, which November and December being the best months. to March.
+When To ClimbWhen it is again safe to climb the best months are November through March, which November and December being the best months.
+November is much less crowded than December.

 The last two weeks of December are very busy due to the Christmas holiday.